PartiallyFrozen/ComfyUI-Breakout-Window/README.md

 Whether you want a clean canvas without giant preview nodes cluttering your workspace, or you want to dedicate a second physical monitor purely to viewing your generated outputs, this plugin has you covered.

+## ✨ Features

+* **In-App Floating Panel:** A sleek, draggable overlay that lives inside your ComfyUI window.
+Perfect for keeping an eye on your outputs while scrolling around a massive workflow.
+* **External Monitor Support:** Spawns a dedicated, detached browser window.
+Drag it to your second monitor, make it fullscreen, and watch your images roll in.
+* **Modern V1 UI Integration:** Adds a custom "Displays" tab right into the new ComfyUI sidebar for easy access to your breakout windows.
+* **Smart App Detection:** Automatically detects whether you are running ComfyUI in a Web Browser or the official Electron Desktop App, gracefully disabling the multi-monitor feature in Electron to prevent OS errors.

 This extension adds five custom nodes under the **Add Node > Breakout** menu.

 ### Viewers